Angus William McDonald: 7th Virginia Cavalry command

 McDonald served as the first colonel in command of the 7th Virginia Cavalry, which he formed later in the Spring of 1861.
 In June 1861, McDonald and his cavalry occupied Romney, but were defeated by Union Army forces in their defense of the town by July.
-McDonald's 7th Virginia Cavalry fought several Union Army companies of the 82nd Ohio Infantry under the command of Colonel James Cantwell in the Battle of Hanging Rocks Pass on September 24, 1861.
+McDonald's 7th Virginia Cavalry fought a Union column under the command of Colonel James Cantwell in the Skirmish at Hanging Rock Pass on September 24, 1861.
 On the evening of September 23, 1861, McDonald received information that Union Army forces planned an attempt to pass through the gap at Hanging Rocks early the next morning.
 Upon learning of this, McDonald and his 26 troops climbed to the top of Hanging Rocks in the early morning of September 24 in preparation for the arrival of Union troops.
 McDonald also sent a scouting party down the South Branch on the night of September 23.
 McDonald and his cavalry recaptured Romney from Union Army forces on September 24, thus causing Union Army forces to retreat to Keyser.

 McDonald was forced to resign his command of the 7th Virginia Cavalry in late 1861 due to severe rheumatism.
 Following the aftermath of Major General Stonewall Jackson's Romney Expedition, McDonald traveled to Richmond, where he served as an advisor to the Confederate States War Department.
 McDonald's wife remained at "Hawthorne" with her eight children, two slaves, and three servants until June 1863, when she relocated to Lexington, Virginia, to live with McDonald.